xlnt-glitch/xlnt-glitch/README.md

 While looking for inner peace and myself when i was younger, I traveled to some very beautiful countries around the world.
 I may not have found what I thought I was looking for, but I did learn these three things:
   1. There is nothing more pure than the kindness of strangers.
   2. Spend time with family when you can.
-  3. The grand size of the world is so much larger than you know.
+  3. The size of the world is so much larger than you know.

 ---
 ### My Stats :